Level II Trauma Center and Primary Stroke Center

 - Knowledgeable and experienced flight nurses with certifications in ACLS, PALS, NRP, TNCC, TPATC.
 Nurses have at least one certification in flight, emergency or critical care nursing.

 - Ability to carry life saving products, like blood and critical care medications, on the aircraft.

 - Over 40 years of experience in adhering to the highest industry standards for safety, quality and care in patient transportation.
 AirCare is accredited by the Commission on Accreditation of Medical Transport Systems.

 - An average cruising speed of over 170 mph, faster than other helicopter air ambulances in the region.

 The trauma program serves as an educational and clinical resource for local and regional trauma service providers, including physicians, nurses, paramedics and other clinical personnel involved in the care of injured patients.
 This is accomplished through such activities as workshops, presentations and regularly updated mailings to communities in the surrounding referral area.

 In addition, trauma prevention efforts in Kearney and surrounding communities help boost public awareness through many forums including bike rodeos, classes promoting responsible decision-making -- seat belt use and drinking and driving, car seat safety and numerous other programs.

-The emergency department at CHI Health Good Samaritan is also always available and is equipped to treat critical illnesses and serious injuries.
+The Dr. Kenton L. Shaffer Emergency Care Center at CHI Health Good Samaritan is also always available and is equipped to treat critical illnesses and serious injuries.